hveerten/katu/Readme.md

 ## Configuration

-Configuring Gatete is done with the [Toml](https://toml.io/en/) language.
+Configuring Katu is done with the [Toml](https://toml.io/en/) language.
 An example configuration can be found in the `default.toml` file.